Getting to Bude & getting around

 National Express coaches

 From the North, the London Paddington to Plymouth route is a fast and reliable service.
 Alight at Exeter Bus Station.
-(In the summer months, National Express run a direct Coach from London to Bude).
-From Exeter Bus Station, local bus companies operate the 6 and 6A service which runs from Exeter to Okehampton, and then onto Bude.
-Alight at The Strand, which is opposite TSB bank.
+From the bus station, the 6 and 6A service will take you to Bude, where you alight at The Strand, which is opposite TSB bank.

 You can use the local bus service to get to many areas of Cornwall and Devon.
 For example, there are regular services from Bude to Boscastle, Tintagel, Camelford, Newquay, Padstow, Truro and many other places in-between.
 Click here to see our handy page on bus travel.

 A handful of excellent local taxi companies operate in and around Bude.
 Ideal for shorter trips, they are especially useful to reach those walking and picnic spots where public transport is absent.
 They are popular with walkers, who can then also relax with a pint and no driving responsibilities!
 Click here to see local taxi information.

 Entry to the Harbour is made by leaving Chapel Rock (linked to the Mainland by a breakwater) to starboard.
 Head towards the lock in the channel marked by two pairs of leading beacons.